envoyproxy/gateway/docs/latest/user/tls-cert-manager.md

 The `selfSigned` issuer type is namespaced, which means it will use the Issuer resource kind.
 It can only issue certificates for Secrets in the same namespace, here "default."
-We will later see ClusterIssuer used, which can deal with Secrets (and hence Gateways) in any namespace.
+You could also use [ClusterIssuer](https://cert-manager.io/docs/concepts/issuer/), which can be used from any namespace.

 ## Creating a TLS Gateway Listener